drdn/slides/PITCHME.md

 [Pre-crastination](https://www.nytimes.com/2016/01/17/opinion/sunday/why-i-taught-myself-to-procrastinate.html) vs. procrastination.

-Note: [Pre-crastination](http://journals.sagepub.com/doi/abs/10.1177/0956797614532657) is referred to as the "hastening of subgoal completion at the expense of extra physical effort."
+Note: [pre-crastination](http://journals.sagepub.com/doi/abs/10.1177/0956797614532657) is referred to as the "hastening of subgoal completion at the expense of extra physical effort."

+---

+@quote[Am I rushing to complete things, or am I avoiding doing things all together?]

-Ask yourself, *"do I rush to complete things or do I avoid doing them all together?*
+Note: Ask yourself, *"do I rush to complete things or do I avoid doing them all together?*

 ---?color=white
 @title[Contact]